 - Create a directory for your build.
 For example, change into the gpstk/ directory and type

 - Change into the gpstk/build_VS2012 or directory; this will be where all of the build and project files will reside.

 - If GPSTk will be installed as a system application in C:/Project Files or C:/Project Files (x86), only the CMake generator must be declared when building the project files:

-- If GPSTk will be installed to a custom directory, the target installation directory and CMake generator must be declared when building the project files:
+- If GPSTk will be installed to a custom directory (Mind Spaces in Directory Name), the target installation directory and CMake generator must be declared when building the project files: